How to Make Bone Broth or Beef Stock

 1. Preheat the oven to 450 degrees F.

 2. Place the beef bones in the roasting pan.
 Most likely, you'll get frozen bones from the butcher.
 You don't need to defrost them - just stick them in the pan, frozen.
-Add the carrots, celery, onions, and garlic to the pan.
-Once the oven is fully preheated, place the pan in the oven and roast, stirring occasionally, until the meat on the bones looks cooked through.
+Add any carrots, celery, onions, and garlic to the pan, if using.
+Once the oven is fully preheated, place the pan in the oven and roast until the meat on the bones looks cooked through.
 With frozen bones, this takes approximately 60 minutes.
 If the bones weren't frozen when you put them in the oven, it will take about 30 - 40 minutes.
 (NOTE: The roasting stage is also optional, but greatly improves the flavor of the stock.)

 After roasting.

 3. Pour the contents of the roasting pan into a large pot.
 Be sure to include any fat and liquid in the pan.
-Add the parsley, thyme, bay leaves, and peppercorns.
+Add additional seasonings, as desired.

-4. Add 1/2 cup of water to the roasting pan and use a spoon to scrap the bits of beef off the bottom of the pan.
+4. Add 1/2 cup of water to the roasting pan and use a spoon to scrape the bits of beef off the bottom of the pan.
 Pour into the stock pot.
-Add enough cold water to cover the contents of the pot.
-Add a splash of vinegar.
+Add enough water to cover the contents of the pot.
+Add a splash of vinegar, if using.

 5. Bring the pot to a boil, then reduce the heat and simmer gently about 4 hours.

 6. Strain the contents of the pot, reserving the liquid.
-(The vegetables can be composted or given to your chickens.
+The vegetables can be composted or given to your livestock.
 Any meat on the bones can be picked off and frozen for soup made at a later date.
-Or you can give them to the chickens.
-It's possible to re-use the bones for stock making, but they won't make as fine a stock as the first batch; still, if you want to do this, it's okay to re-freeze the bones so you can use them another day.)

-7. Place the stock in the refrigerator overnight.
+7. Allow to stock to cool on the counter, then place it, covered, in the refrigerator overnight.
 In the morning, skim off any congealed fat you find on top of the stock.
 It should be firm enough that you can just lift it out with your fingers.
+(If it's not, it's because there wasn't much fat on the bones; in that case, use a small strainer or a slotted spoon to remove as much fat as possible.
+If desired, you can keep the fat in the refrigerator and use it for savory cooking.)

 Overnight, all the fat rises to the top and becomes firm enough to lift out.

 The stock is finished.
-This batch turned out beautifully gelatinous.
+It turned out beautifully gelatinous.

 1 comment